knoxjess/curly-goggles/README.md

 ## Features
 * Users can play a game of Tic Tac Toe
-* Users can play against another player
+* Users can play against another player on the same divice